East meets west in this exciting game of Poker! Fortune Pai Gow combines the elements of American Poker and Asian Pai Gow (dominoes).

 Fortune Bonus - Pai Gow

-Players wishing to play the Future Bonus put an amount between $1 and $50 in the fortune Bonus betting space immediately in front of their Pai Gow betting square.
-Players win if their seven-card hand contains combinations of cards shown on the Table of Pay posted on the future Pai Gow table.
+Players wishing to play the Fortune Bonus put an amount between $1 and $50 in the Fortune Bonus betting space immediately in front of their Pai Gow betting square.
+Players win if their seven-card hand contains combinations of cards shown on the Table of Pay posted on the Fortune Pai Gow table.
 This payment will be received regardless of how players decide to set their hands.
-Additionally, wager of $5 or greater on the Fortune Bonus are eligible for additional payments if ANY other player on the table receives a hand of 4-of-a-kind or higher!
+Additionally, wager of $5 or greater on the Fortune Bonus are eligible for an Envy bonus if ANY other player on the table receives a hand of 4-of-a-kind or higher!
 Players must play the basic game of Pai Gow to be able to bet the Fortune Bonus.
-The dealer's hand NEVER qualifies for ante bonus even when acting as a player.
+The Dealer's hand NEVER qualifies for an envy bonus even when acting as a player.

 |Hand Value||Fortune Bonus Payout||Envy Bonus

 |Royal Flush Plus Royal Match||2,000 to 1||$1,000|